CBA-Consult/scev-self-charging-electric-vehicle/generated-documents/basic-docs/user-stories.md

     - **When:** I integrate all components into the vehicle design.
     - **Then:** The system functions reliably and efficiently, meeting all performance targets.

+     - **US014:** As a Quality Assurance Engineer, I want to simulate failure modes in the self-charging system (e.g., a damaged solar panel or a faulty regenerative braking sensor) so that I can verify the system's safety protocols and ensure it fails gracefully without compromising vehicle operation.
+         - **Given:** A test vehicle with the integrated self-charging system in a controlled environment.
+         - **When:** A failure is simulated in one of the energy harvesting components.
+         - **Then:** The system safely isolates the faulty component, logs an error, and alerts the driver without causing a critical failure in the vehicle's primary functions (like propulsion or braking).

 ## Epic 2: User Experience and Interface Design